 Learn how to make homemade hot cocoa mix with powdered milk and cocoa powder with this easy recipe!
-This is such a versatile mix that you can easily tweak to make it your own.
-And once you've got it stored in a jar, you will be able to make a cup of hot cocoa with just boiling water at a moment's notice!
-This mix also makes a great edible Christmas gift or Valentine's day gift for the holidays.
+This is a versatile mix.
+You can easily tweak it to make it your own.
+And once you've got it stored in a jar, you can make a cup of hot cocoa with just boiling water at a moment's notice!
+This mix makes a great edible Christmas gift or Valentine's Day gift for the holidays.

 Hot cocoa is the beverage that gets many of us through the cold months of winter.
-Dare I say, it is essential, especially for those who enjoy outdoor activities, whether that's a leisurely winter walk through the snow or downhill skiing.
+It might be essential, especially for those who enjoy outdoor activities, whether a leisurely winter stroll through the snow or downhill skiing.
 The reward is usually a hot cup of cocoa.
 It's quick and easy, and the longest/hardest part is waiting for the water to boil.

 Jump to:

-You only need shelf-stable pantry staples to make this recipe, and you may have most of these already!
+You only need shelf-stable pantry staples to make this recipe; you may already have most of these!
 To make hot cocoa mix, you will need:

 - salt—preferably fine kosher salt, which is less salty than table salt